 For me…I will stay the course, keep my own compass pointed true north.
 The bulk of my portfolio has always been invested in dot com.

 But I also know that fortunes will be made—and lost—on new extensions that did not even exist several years ago.

-There you have it dear reader.
-You read what some of the greatest minds in the domain industry had to share with you, and hopefully you are going to be able to find some guidance for 2016.
-In the end, we have our CEO with a final advice.
+There you have it, dear reader.
+You read what some of the greatest minds in the domain industry had to share with you, and hopefully, you are going to be able to find some guidance for 2016.
+In the end, we have our CEO with final advice.
 Don’t let your domain name expire, and below you can watch 11 common reasons how or why domains expire.